Collection Development Practices - Naval Postgraduate School (NPS), Dudley Knox Library - Dudley Knox Library

-Our archival collections focus on the history of the Naval Postgraduate School, Hotel Del Monte and two Navy commands that utilized the hotel on an emergency basis during World War II - the Del Monte Pre-Flight School and the Naval Training School - Del Monte.
+Our archival collections focus on the history of the Naval Postgraduate School and two Navy commands that utilized the hotel on an emergency basis during World War II: the Del Monte Pre-Flight School and the Naval Training School, Del Monte, as well as the history of the landmark Hotel Del Monte.
 Special Collections & Archives also has some specialized holdings such as the Yangtze River Patrol Collection and Buckley Collection of rare books on naval and military history.
-Collections and materials in the archives are largely items created prior to the digital era and digitization initiatives are ongoing.
-Learn more about our Special Collections & Archives.
+Digitization initiatives are ongoing.
+Learn more about our Special Collections & Archives, including links to digitized materials from our collections.